-Rattanak Kiri may not be an obvious destination for most visitors to Cambodia, but this tucked-away province in the country’s far north-eastern corner has got a lot to offer the more adventurous tourist.
+Rattanakiri is located northern part of Cambodia.
+It may not be an obvious destination for most visitors to Cambodia, but this tucked-away province has got a lot to offer the more adventurous tourist.
 The province’s lush jungles and forests make it an ideal destination for the ecologically-minded traveler: you can trek the highlands on elephant-back

 or take a guide and beat a track on foot; visit local hill-tribe villages and be pampered by their hospitality; watch miners dig up glittering gemstones from the ground; explore waterfalls and take a dip in a crystal clear lake.